Recursive functions in TypeScript

-The value that comes out the editor is an array of objects that is nestable, I assume infinitely, by way of the children property.
+Turn out, the value that comes out the editor is an array of objects that is nestable, I assume infinitely, by way of the children

-Because I wasn’t entirely sure if the data was going to be infinitely nestable or not, I figured the best approach would be to write a recursive function to loop through and travel through the hierarchy.
+Because I wasn’t entirely certain about the depth of the data nesting, I decided the best approach would be to write a function that could loop through and travel through the levels.

-Turns out the only times I’ve written about recursiveness, it was in the context of traversing a directory structure and was limited to shell scripting and not in any of the web languages that I sling code in.
+Turns out the only times I’ve written about recursion, it was in the context of following a directory structure and was limited to shell scripting and not in any of the web languages that I sling code in.

 An easy example of a recursive function would be something that takes a nested array of objects like I mentioned above, and perhaps tallies up some values to get a grand total.